John Murphy (priest): The 1798 rebellion: background

 The 1798 rebellion was principally organised by the Society of United Irishmen, a group of political reformers and radicals based in Belfast and Dublin and originally founded in 1791 by William Drennan.
-Inspired by the success of the American Revolution, the United Irishmen first agitated for non-violent political reform, greater independence for the Parliament of Ireland in Dublin, and Catholic Emancipation: but over the 1790s their programme shifted from nonviolent activism to Irish republicanism and violent revolution.
-The organisation was banned in 1793, but continued to develop plans for a Nationwide uprising backed by the Government and military of the First French Republic.
+Inspired by the success of the American Revolution, the United Irishmen first agitated for non-violent political reform, greater independence for the Parliament of Ireland in Dublin, and Catholic emancipation: but over the 1790s their programme shifted from nonviolent activism to Irish republicanism and violent revolution.
+The organisation was banned in 1793, but continued to develop plans for a Nationwide uprising backed by the Government and military of the French First Republic.

 Meanwhile, the still semi-underground Hierarchy of the Catholic Church in Ireland was horrified by the prospect of a French-backed Irish revolution.
-Firstly, the French Government was known to be responsible for the Civil Constitution of the Clergy, the September Massacres, the Reign of Terror, and the Dechristianization of France.
-Secondly, the British Government was granting political asylum to large numbers of Catholics fleeing from religious persecution in France, including priests, monks and nuns.
-Thirdly, while King George III was determined to block complete Catholic Emancipation, William Pitt the Younger, Edmund Burke, and many other statesmen were pushing for the end to the Penal Laws against Irish Catholics.
-For all of these reasons, the Catholic Bishops in Ireland were understandably afraid that the solution advocated by the United Irishmen would prove far worse than any of the problems they meant to solve.
+Firstly, the French First Republic was known to be responsible for the Civil Constitution of the Clergy, the September Massacres, the Reign of Terror, and the dechristianization of France.
+Secondly, the British government was granting political asylum to large numbers of French Catholics fleeing from religious persecution in France, including priests, monks and nuns.
+Thirdly, while King George III was determined to block complete Catholic Emancipation, William Pitt the Younger, Edmund Burke, and many other British statesmen were pushing for the end to the Penal laws against Irish Catholics.
+For all of these reasons, the Catholic bishops in Ireland were understandably afraid that the solution advocated by the United Irishmen would prove far worse than any of the problems they meant to solve.

-In Wexford, Fr.
-John Murphy's bishop, Caulfield, had reversed the anti-government stance of his predecessor Sweetman and was particularly concerned that his congregations would become drawn into political dissent.
+In Wexford, Murphy's bishop, Caulfield, had reversed the anti-government stance of his predecessor Sweetman and was particularly concerned that his congregations would become drawn into political dissent.
 By 1797 the situation was particularly acute in Wexford, where hardship caused by fluctuations in grain prices became an extremely powerful United Irishmen recruiting tool.
-In the late spring of 1798 a violent government counter-insurgency campaign directed at the United Irishmen had spread to the county.
+In the late spring of 1798, a violent government counter-insurgency campaign directed at the United Irishmen had spread to the county.
 When combined with rumours of a plot by the Orange Order to systematically massacre Irish Catholics, this created a "wave of hysteria" among the rural peasantry.

 In association with the local magistrates, Bishop Caulfield asked his parish priests to sign and read out a declaration of loyalty.
 In Monageer parish Cogley was happy to comply, taking no part in later events, but Caulfield later characterised Murphy as "giddy", claiming he had often been locally "reprimanded and threatened".
-Several of Fr.
-Murphy's relatives had links with the United Irishmen, as did his landlord Donohue.
-Throughout the spring of 1798 Murphy appears to have wavered between sympathy with and rejection of the United Irishmen; on Easter Sunday he refused to administer Communion to those of his parishioners who refused to abjure the United Irishmen's oath and on 8 April, under pressure from district magistrate Mountnorris of Camolin, he signed a declaration of loyalty as curate.
+Several of Murphy's relatives had links with the United Irishmen, as did his landlord Donohue.
+Throughout the spring of 1798 Murphy appears to have wavered between sympathy with and rejection of the United Irishmen; on Easter Sunday (8 April 1798) he refused to administer Communion to those of his parishioners who refused to abjure the United Irishmen's oath and on 8 April, under pressure from district magistrate Mountnorris of Camolin, he signed a declaration of loyalty as curate.